anko/dot/readme.markdown

  - [`file/`](file/) contains my [dotfiles][wiki-dotfiles].
  - [`script/`](script/) contains scripts I keep in my [`$PATH`][wiki-path].

-I aggressively minimise visual output and keystrokes, even at the expense of nobody else being able to use my computer, and having to memorise a hundred shortcuts.
-This is all hyper-optimised for *me specifically*, but feel free to take what you find useful.
+My philosophy with personal configs is to aggressively minimise visual output, keystrokes, and scriptability, even if it means having to memorise loads of detail and making my system unusable by anyone else.

+Feel free to copy anything you find useful.

 ## The install script

 This is my way to scatter my dotfiles onto a new system.
 You may prefer one of [many other ways][archwiki-dotfiles].

-The `./install.zsh` has a [DSL][wiki-dsl] expressing how each conf file location on the system should be generated.
-Most are just instructions to symlink them to a `file/` here.
-The script wields the `--force`, so be careful.
-If unsure, run `./install.zsh --dry-run` first.
+`./install.zsh` has a [DSL][wiki-dsl] expressing how to generate the contents of every conf file location on the system.
+Most are just instructions to symlink them to one of the files under `file/`.
+The script overwrites existing files, so if unsure, read `./install.zsh --dry-run` first.

 The install requires—